 Limit the Amount of Food

-If you’re serving food (al-fresco as per current guidelines), a large plate covered in different posts can be very overwhelming.
+If you’re serving food (al-fresco as per current guidelines), a large plate covered in different food can be very overwhelming.
 Limit the amount of food on the plate and keep these separate as much as possible.

 Living with dementia is a challenge at any time but it is especially difficult when circumstances are constantly changing.
 It is with great hope that we will not return to these times, however, as restrictions ease it’s crucial to maintain as much consistency as possible.